 All containers must be at the curb by 6 AM on your pickup day.

 The trucks cannot return for recycling or trash not out on time.
+Trash Routes

 JRM strictly enforces the inspection of recycling contamination.
 The crew must leave behind contaminated recycling along with a sticker explaining the reason for the bin's rejection.
 What can I put in the curbside bin?

 Library of Things -- Borrow items you need only occasionally or to try out before buying.
-Items include sewing machine, lawn games, household tool kits, electronics equipment (mini projector, Roku stick, etc.).
+Items include lawn games, sewing machine, household tool kits, electronics equipment (mini projector, Roku stick, etc.).

 Overthrow Bags for are required for trash exceeding one 35-gallon barrel or bag.

 Paper Berry Boxes -- If clean (no fruit!), these can be placed in your recycling bin.

 Pizza Boxes -- Brown or white pizza boxes (without pizza and/or liner!) can be put in your recycling bin.
 Frozen-pizza boxes must be put in the trash.